Frostbite is damage to skin and tissue caused by exposure to freezing temperatures – typically any temperature below -0.55C (31F).

 If you think you or someone else may have frostbite, call your GP or NHS 111 for advice.

-A doctor will examine the affected area, check your vital signs, and ask how the frostbite occurred.
+A doctor will examine the affected area, check your vital signs, and ask how you got frostbite.

 A person with frostbite should be taken to a warm environment as soon as possible.
 This is to limit the effects of the injury and because it's also likely they'll have hypothermia.
 Don't put pressure on the affected area.